exis9/CSVEditorPHP/README.md

 This is a hardfork from [CSVEditor](https://github.com/Kortforsyningen/CSVEditor).
 I improved various parts from the original CSVEditor.

-(Responsive, the latest jquery supports, CSV download support, special CSV support, and so on)
+(Responsive supports, the latest library supports, CSV download support, special CSV supports, and so on)

 ---